joshgerdes/jekyll-uno/_drafts/internalservererror-when-deploying-azure-firewall.md

 ![Azure Firewall deployment](/uploads/deploymentfailedazurefirewallinputs.png "Azure Firewall deployment")

-Even though the Azure Firewall, will appear as deployed.
+Even though the Azure Firewall will appear as deployed.
 You will notice that it won't have a Private IP assigned.

 To resolve this error: